Related

 Training to become a dietary manager requires the completion of a formal 12-18 month program or on-the-job training in a hospital food service program.

 Certification is voluntary, however, certification may command a higher rate of pay.
-Graduates from Dietary Managers Association (DMA) approved programs are eligible to take a certification exam offered by the Certifying Board of Dietary managers (CBDM) to become a certified dietary manager (CDM).
+Graduates from Dietary Managers Association (DMA) approved programs are eligible to take a certification exam offered by the Certifying Board of Dietary Managers (CBDM) to become certified dietary manager (CDM).

 Programs in Nebraska